aluisiolucio/aluisiolucio/README.md

 ### Hi there 👋, I'm Aluisio

 - 🔥 I’m currently working as a junior backend developer
-- 📚 Studying Python and venturing a little into the frontend universe with Js, HTML and CSS
+- 📚 Studying Python and venturing a little into the frontend universe with Js, HTML, CSS and React

 <br><br>